chhetripushpa/Home_Sales/README.md

 ## Overview

-In this challenge, you will leverage SparkSQL to analyze home sales data by computing key metrics.
-You will also work with Spark's features to create temporary views, partition data, cache and uncache tables, and verify the uncaching process.
+In this challenge, we will leverage SparkSQL to analyze home sales data by computing key metrics.
+We will also work with Spark's features to create temporary views, partition data, cache and uncache tables, and verify the uncaching process.

 ## Objectives